ejfresch/saturnV/README.md

 git clone https://github.com/ejfresch/saturnV.git
 ```

 NOTE: you should have git installed!
-If it is not the case, please install it (hint: sudo atp-get install git).
+If it is not the case, please install it (hint for Debian/Ubuntu systems: sudo apt-get install git-core).

 go into the directory saturnV with the command:
 ```
 cd saturnV
 ```

---step 2: run the installer
+--step 2: run the installer and check if some dependencines are missing.
+If so, please install them and then rerun the installer
 ```
 ./install -d /home/lfreschi/sw/saturnv/ -m core
 ```